FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **deploy with BFS:**

-Supports creating an alias in BFS when deploying a contract, using the parameter'-l 'Link the deployed address of HelloWorld to the / apps / hello / v1 directory:
+You can create an alias in BFS when deploying a contract.
+Use the '-l' parameter to link the deployed address of HelloWorld to the / apps / hello / v1 directory:

 ```shell
 [group0]: /apps> deploy -l ./hello/v1 HelloWorld